topobyte/sqlite-collections/README.md

 This is a Java library provides collection implementations based on SQLite.

+Using it is usefule in the following scenarios:

+A) You need to store something in a huge collection that does not fit into memory.
+By using the SQLite-based collections, you can move the storage to disk without having to refactor your collection-API-based code.

+B) You have some data stored in an existing SQLite database and you want to access some part of it using the collections API.
+Just wrap the existing database into one of the collections and don't worry about changing your existing code.

 # License

 This library is released under the terms of the GNU Lesser General Public